-As a personal fitness trainer, I work with people of all ages.
-And most seniors I work with generally want to make sure that they keep up their strength levels and do enough weight loss exercises to avoid building up too much flabby stuff.
+Most seniors I work with generally want to make sure that they keep up their strength levels and do enough weight-loss exercises to avoid building up too much flabby stuff.

-To help my readers better understand how to lose weight in their golden years, I got together with a physiotherapist to find the right balance of exercises based on scientific studies.
+To help my readers better understand how to lose weight in their golden years, I spent hours going over various studies and got together with a physiotherapist to find the right balance of exercises based on scientific studies.

 What Exercise Burns The Most Belly Fat For Seniors?

-The important thing to keep in mind here is that older people need to make sure they apply less stress on joints, bones, and muscles.
+The important thing to keep in mind here is that older people need to make sure they apply less stress to joints, bones, and muscles.

 Even if they don’t have osteoporosis and regularly exercise, natural aging will weaken bones and joints .